scalar-labs/scalar-kubernetes/docs/alerts/EnvoyAlerts.md

 ## EnvoyDeploymentHasMissingReplicas

-This alert let you know if the kubernetes cluster cannot start the envoy pod, this mean that the cluster does not have the enough resource.
+This alert let you know if the kubernetes cluster cannot start the envoy pod, this mean that the cluster does not have the enough resource or lost of one or many kubernetes nodes to run the deployment.

 ### Example Alert